Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Alex, let me first answer the business model question and I’ll let Herman to answer the regulatory and financial guidance question.

-And in terms of — or in terms of monetization, we view that the Baidu platform as a whole mobile ecosystem with hundreds of millions of users log on to our platform on a daily basis and we increasingly provide more native app experience if super majority of these users logged in, so that we know who they are, and they can have a better experience going from here to there.
+And in terms of — or in terms of monetization, we view that the Baidu platform as a whole mobile ecosystem with hundreds of millions of users log on to our platform on a daily basis and we increasingly provide more native app experiences.
+Super majority of these users logged in, so that we know who they are, and they can have a better experience going from here to there.
 Right now, the large user base is primarily monetized through advertising.
-This is sort on euro when you compare with other large mobile ecosystems, they typically have, well, more than 50% of their revenue coming from non-advertising.
+This is sort of unusual when you compare with other large mobile ecosystems.
+They typically have, well, more than 50% of their revenue coming from non-advertising.
 And for Baidu, in addition to advertising or online marketing, we can monetize our user base through live streaming, through subscription, through e-commerce and many other forms of revenue streams.
 That’s the rationale behind the YY acquisition.

 Herman Yu — Chief Financial Officer